 \section{Abstract}

-We introduce the notion of {\em dependence}, as a property of a Keisler measure, and generalize several results of \cite{HPS} on generically stable measures (in $NIP$ theories) to arbitrary theories.
+We introduce the notion of {\em dependence}, as a property of a Keisler measure, and generalize some results of \cite{HPS} in $NIP$ theories to arbitrary theories.
 Among other things, we show that this notion is very natural and fundamental for several reasons: (i)~all measures in $NIP$ theories are dependent, (ii) all types and all $fim$ measures in any theory are dependent, and (iii) as a crucial result in measure theory, the Glivenko-Cantelli class of functions (formulas) is characterized by dependent measures.